genner-lab/meta-fish-lib/README.md

 #     the exhaustive search in addition uses "COI,CO1,cox1,cytb,cytochrome,subunit,COB,CYB,12S,16S,rRNA,ribosomal"
 #     the simple search will pick up 99% of mtDNA sequences, but may miss older sequences that were not well annotated
 #     the simple search is faster, less prone to error, and may help if you need to search for a lot of species
-scripts/sequences-download.R -q 2000 -t 4 -e true
+scripts/sequences-download.R -q 2000 -t 4 -e false

 ### assemble the reference library with hidden Markov models and obtain metadata ###
 # argument "-t" [4] is the number of processing threads to run in parallel